agentcontest/massim_2020/docs/scenario.md

 The environment is a rectangular grid.
 The dimensions are not known to the agents.
 Agents only perceive positions relative to their own.
 The x-axis goes from left to right (or eastwards) and the y-axis from top to bottom (southwards).
 Each cell of the grid contains up to one thing that may collide with other things (i.e. agents and blocks for now).
 Only in the beginning of the simulation, an agent shares *the same* cell with one agent of the other team/s (to ensure fairness).
 Once one of the agents has moved, they cannot overlap again later.

+### Entity/Agent

+Each agent controls one entity in the simulation (s.t. we can use both terms interchangeably).
+Agents do not know their absolute positioning in the environment.
+They only know their *energy* level (used for *clearing*) and whether they are currently disabled.

+`Config: match.maxEnergy`

+#### Disabled agents

+If an agent becomes disabled, it **loses all of its attachments** and remains inactive for a fixed configurable number of steps.
+For as long as the agent is disabled, all its actions will result in *failed_status*.
+A disabled agent repairs itself and will work normally after a few steps.

+`Config: match.disableDuration`

 ### Things

 There are number of __things__ that can inhabit a cell of the grid: